okx/okexchain-docs/api/oktc-swap-api/entities.md

 |liquidityPositions|[LiquidityPosition]|rray of liquidity providers, used as a reference to LP entities|

 ## User
-A user entity is created for any address that provides liquidity to a pool on OKTCswap.
+A user entity is created for any address that provides liquidity to a pool on OKCSwap.
 This entity can be used to track open positions for users.
 LiquidyPosition entities can be referenced to get specific data about each position.
 | Field Name  | Value Type  |  Description  |
 |:---|:---|:---|
 |id|ID|user address|
 |liquidityPositions|[LiquidityPosition]|array of all liquidity positions user has open|
 |usdSwapped|BigDecimal|total USD value swapped|
 ## Transaction
-Transaction entities are created for each OKT Chain transaction that contains an interaction within OKTCswap contracts.
-This subgraph tracks Mint, Burn, and Swap events on the OKTCswap core contracts.
+Transaction entities are created for each OKT Chain transaction that contains an interaction within OKCSwap contracts.
+This subgraph tracks Mint, Burn, and Swap events on the OKCSwap core contracts.
 Each transaction contains 3 arrays, and at least one of these arrays has a length of 1.
 | Field Name  | Value Type  |  Description  |
 |:---|:---|:---|
 |id|ID|OKT Chain transaction hash|